 - Fold 1 cup of cake batter into the warm butter; fold until incorporated.

-- Place chocolate in metal bowl.
+- Place the chopped chocolate in a metal bowl.

-- Stir until chocolate is melted and smooth.
+- Stir until the chocolate is melted and smooth.

 - In your mixer’s bowl, combine chilled heavy whipping cream, vanilla and sugar; beat the mixture on medium-high until soft peaks form.

 - Pipe vanilla frosting around the empty edges of cake, pipe up to same height as the mousse.